The Beginner’s Mind: The Power of Not Knowing

 The wise Zen teacher Shunryu Suzuki reminds us of shoshin, or “beginner’s mind,” that is, to face every moment with an open and impartial attitude.
 (Zen Mind, Beginner’s Mind.
 Shambhala Publications.)

-I think back to my own fascination with curiosity, something I touched on in my earliest blog post, and I find this framing so wise: the beginner’s mind.
+I am reminded of my own fascination with the topic of curiosity, something I wrote about in my earliest blog post, and I find this framing so wise: the beginner’s mind.
 One of the most powerful teachings in mindfulness by Jon Kabat-Zinn is this same idea: approaching life and every moment with a fresh outlook, attitude, and presence.

 The Pressure to Know

-The beginner’s mindset is about not assuming.
+The beginner’s mindset is non-assuming.
 Not taking an expert stance.
 It isn’t about knowing or searching.
-It is not about rationalizing.
+It isn’t about rationalizing.

-Take a moment to pause here… This may seem like a foreign thought especially living in the US.
+Let’s pause here.
+This may seem like a countercultural thought, especially for living in the United States.

-So many of us are taught to seek knowledge.
-“Knowledge is power”.
-And at the same time, I wonder if that framework leads us into striving and always aiming for a return, for proof, for mastery.
+Many of us are taught to seek knowledge.
+We know and pride ourselves with the phrase “Knowledge is power”.
+And yet, I wonder if that philosophy leads us into striving and always aiming for a return, for proof, for mastery.
 Always needing to know.

 I think about this from a decolonized lens: who decides what kind of knowledge is valuable?
 What about sensing?
 What about being?
-I think about the wisdom in nature.
-The trees, the animals, the land.
-Where is the knowing with them?
-And yet they thrive.
+I think about the wisdom in nature such as the wisdom that lies within trees, land, animals, and our ecosystems.

 Maybe you remember a time when you were a beginner: